-Retirees may be enrolled in the plan in effect for members of the bargaining unit from which they retired if they meet that plan's eligibility requirements.
+Retirees may be enrolled in the plan of their choice or in effect for members of the bargaining unit from which they retired if they meet that plan's eligibility requirements.
 Retirees who are ineligible, due to a change in the medical plan for active employees, may enroll in an alternate health plan and be reimbursed for their premiums, according to the vesting schedules described below.

 Retirees eligible for Medicare must enroll in a Medicare supplemental plan.
 To be eligible for paid retiree medical from the District, the retiree must not be entitled to receive equivalent health care through current or prior employment or the military.
+Reimbursement for the Medicare Part B costs shall be available from any unused portion of the retiree medical premium.